satellitecomponent/Neurite/README.md

 ## Introduction

-💡 Neurite unleashes a new dimension of digital interfacing...
+💡 **Neurite unleashes a new dimension of digital interface...**

-...the fractal dimension....
+**...the fractal dimension.**

-🌱 this is an open-source project in early alpha, we are looking to grow our team! 🚧
+🌱 This is an open-source project in early alpha, we are looking to grow our team! 🚧

 join us on [discord](https://discord.gg/hnY8UpeE22)!